stella3d/Resolink/README.md

 This is just because I use Avenue - they will be implemented in future releases.

 4) No included runtime UI for configuration or debugging.
 It's intended to use the Editor to set everything up for now.

+5) Only tested on recent versions of the softwares - Unity 2019.x & Resolume 7.

 ### Dependencies